Tasmanian Freight Equalisation Scheme: Criticisms of the scheme

 On 6 February 2013, Tasmanian independent federal politician Andrew Wilkie called upon the Government to enhance the Tasmanian Freight Equalisation Scheme.
 Wilkie told the Parliament that the amount of money available under the scheme was inadequate and that the scope of the scheme was too narrow, given that goods bound for export are excluded, saying:

 A month later, Leigh Titmus, the Managing Director of Webster Limited wrote that the scheme was inequitable and expressed his support for calls for assistance to be increased.
 Titmus claimed that, by extending the Tasmanian Freight Equalisation Scheme to include export as well as domestic freight, the Federal Government could help Tasmanian freight export businesses to remain viable.
-Mr Titmus argued that if Tasmanian businesses were better placed to compete with businesses in the mainland, the state's high unemployment rate might drop to levels more comparable to those in the rest of Australia.
+Titmus argued that if Tasmanian businesses were better placed to compete with businesses in the mainland, the state's high unemployment rate might drop to levels more comparable to those in the rest of Australia.

 In the lead-up to the 2013 federal election, the Coalition promised a review of the scheme.
 After the election, the coalition government confirmed that they would be going ahead with a joint Productivity Commission and Australian Competition & Consumer Commission review of Tasmania's shipping costs.
 The review will look at the Tasmanian Freight Equalisation scheme, among other things, and will be completed by mid-2014.
 The Productivity Commission previously found in 2006 that the scheme discriminated against industries that could not tap it and did not operate as intended, but the Howard government announced the scheme was an important Australian Government program and could continue.

 In 2012, Michael Deegan of Infrastructure Australia had labelled the scheme "reactive, disjointed, fragmented and costly" and possibly open to rorting.

 In June 2014, a Productivity Commission inquiry found that "there is no coherent economic rationale for the TFES and it falls well short of what is needed to improve the lagging competitiveness of the Tasmanian economy."
 Despite the criticism, Prime Minister Tony Abbott was said to have given his personal assurances to retain the scheme shortly after the inquiry report was released.